MiniXC/typst-projects/thesis/chapters/08_dist.typ

 The ranking of modern systems from the TTS Arena is shown in @tbl:tab_tts_arena_ranking.
 While the UTMOS baseline correctly predicts the best system, its other scores show little correlation with the subjective Elo ratings.
 In contrast, our prosody factor, speaker factor, and overall TTSDS score correlate well.
 To assess the metric's discriminative power, a Wilcoxon signed-rank test was performed, with results shown in @fig:fig_overtime b).
 This shows that while worst-performing systems are distinguishable from top-performers, there are no statistically significant differences between the very best systems, a common challenge in subjective tests as well.
 This validation establishes TTSDS as a reliable objective measure capable of predicting human perception and providing interpretable insights into specific areas of improvement for #abbr.a[TTS] systems.

-While the validation of TTSDS successfully demonstrated that a factorised, distributional approach can provide a robust and interpretable objective metric for synthetic speech, correlating strongly with human judgments across different eras of #abbr.a[TTS] technology, this initial validation was primarily conducted on English audiobook-style speech.
-The increasing capability of modern #abbr.a[TTS] systems necessitates evaluation methods that are robust not only to clean, read speech but also to more challenging real-world conditions, including noisy environments, conversational styles, and diverse speaker populations like children.
-Furthermore, the global nature of speech technology requires metrics that can be reliably applied across multiple languages.
-Motivated by these requirements for greater robustness and broader applicability, the next chapter introduces TTSDS2, an enhanced and expanded version of the framework.
-There, we detail the specific refinements to the feature set and methodology designed to address these challenges and present a comprehensive validation across these diverse domains and languages.
+While the validation of TTSDS successfully demonstrated that a factorised, distributional approach can provide a robust and interpretable objective metric for synthetic speech, correlating strongly with human judgments across different eras of #abbr.a[TTS] technology, this initial validation possesses several limitations that warrant careful consideration.
+The subjective scores used for comparison were sourced from existing benchmarks, namely the Blizzard Challenges and the TTS Arena leaderboard.
+While this provides a valuable temporal perspective, it also means that we cannot be fully certain of the conditions under which these subjective ratings were collected.
+This is particularly relevant for the TTS Arena data, which, despite representing the most modern and therefore pertinent systems, is gathered through uncontrolled crowdsourcing.
+Furthermore, its A/B preference test methodology does not enforce speaker identity matching between the compared samples, potentially confounding listener judgments of overall quality with perceptions of speaker similarity.

+A further significant constraint is that the evaluation was conducted exclusively on read speech, predominantly in an audiobook style.
+The performance of the metric on more varied and challenging acoustic conditions, such as spontaneous conversational speech or speech recorded in noisy environments, remains unverified.
+Finally, while the selection of systems provided a useful overview of technological progression, a more exhaustive comparison encompassing a larger, more diverse set of contemporary models is necessary to fully establish the metric's discriminative power and generalisability.
+These shortcomings—the reliance on external and potentially confounded subjective data, the narrow focus on a single speech domain, and the limited scope of system comparison—motivate the subsequent phase of our research.
+The following chapter introduces an enhanced iteration of the framework, TTSDS2, alongside a comprehensive, large-scale validation study designed specifically to address these limitations.